CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 * [Property Reference](#property-reference)
 * [Example](#example)

-### TODO:
-* Do a final spell check.

 ## Overview

 This extension enables the [3D Tiles JSON](../../specification/schema/tileset.schema.json) to support streaming tilesets with implied subdivision.
-When subdivision is implied, it enables simplification at every stage of the tilesets lifetime: querying tree structure from the server, data storage on the client, as well as simplification and optimization of algorithms involved with traversal and analysis.
-The tileset.json only needs to supply the information needed so that any tile can derive attributes like `geometricError`, `boundingVolume`, `refine`, etc. This cuts down the size and verbosity of the tileset.json.
-Because the access to information describing any part of tree structure is predictable, random access queries on the tree is possible.
+When subdivision is implied, it enables simplification at every stage of the tileset's lifetime: querying tree structure from the server, data storage on the client, as well as simplification and optimization of algorithms involved with traversal and analysis.
+The tileset.json only needs to supply the information needed so that any tile can derive attributes like `geometricError`, `boundingVolume`, `refine`, etc.
+This cuts down the size and verbosity of the tileset.json.
+Also, because the access to information describing any part of tree structure is predictable, random access queries on the tree are possible.

 TODO: include a representative image here

-The spec should also have a list of common use cases somewhere that we have gathered in the other GitHub issues and internal notes, e.g., Global quadtree like WMTS
-Global double-headed quadtree for terrain like quantized-mesh Local octree for point clouds
-Etc.
-Include an example for each and the motivation for using implicit tiling compared to 3D Tiles' default explicit tiling whether it be any combination of random access for analytics and visualization, reduced IO, interoperability with other standards, etc.
-The spec should also include an example - maybe an appendix that should a simple quadtree or whatever in the explicit 3D Tiles JSON - and then with the implicit extension.

 ## Concepts
 ### Implicit Tilling
 Implicit tiling is a term used to convey that the rule for how a tile subdivides into its children is the same for every tile in a tileset.
 The two supported methods for how a tile subdivides are quadree subdivision and octree subdivision.

 ### Split Axes
 The property used to specify this subdivision is `splitAxes`.
 It is a number indicating the number of axes split, 2 being a quadtree and 3 being an octree.

 ### Quadtree
 When a tile subdivides in a quadtree, it produces 4 equally sized tiles that fit in the footprint of the original tile.
 The tile is split along two axes picking the midpoint of the bounds along those axes.
 The axes along which the splitting is performed are the same for every tile in the tileset.
 These axes are the x and y axes.

 ![](img/quadtree.png)

 ### Octree
 When a tile subdivides in a octree, it produces 8 equally sized tiles that fit in the footprint of the original tile.
 The tile is split along all three axes picking the midpoint of the bounds along each axis.

 ![](img/octree.png)